cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 1. Unplug or disconnect your gamepad.
 The gamepad conflicts with the VR controls.
 2. Not all controllers may have proper default bindings, and will need to be manually bound

+### Body is annoying or getting in the way?
+Body parts can be selectively disabled under "RE8VR" in the REFramework menu.

 #### Gestures
 ##### Opening the map
 Can be done by pressing the inventory button while holding your controller behind your head/over your shoulder.